casgari/AC215_G4/README.md

 **Distributed Computing and Storage Integration**
 We have implemented support for Dask in `notebooks/tf_dask_test`, in case we wish to make additional transformations to our dataset in furture.
 We have not had to perform any dataset-wide transformations beyond tokenization, which uses built-in TensorFlow functions rather than Dask, so we have not shifted this over to the preprocessing container for now.

 We take further advantage of distributed computing by handling our data as TF Datasets, shuffling the data appropriately, and prefetching batch(es) of the data for training (on multiple GPUs if available).
 Look for the `model.prepare_tf_dataset` method in the training container (see `src/model_training/trainer.py`) for our usage of TF Datasets.
-The training container is described further below.
+The training container and use of Vertex AI are described further below.

 **Machine Learning Workflow Implementation**